StefCoene/velserver/README.md

 - control heater mode or desired temperature
 - webservice for integration with OpenHAB or an other software
 - generate velbus file for OpenHAB
+- auto process the velbus protocol file and extract the needed information

 TODO:
 - upload protocol file + pdf2txt.pl